elierotenberg/nexus-flux/README.md

 This implements the orthodox Flux for in-app data propagation.

-You can check the adapter from [its source](https://github.com/elierotenberg/nexus-flux/tree/master/src/LocalAdapter.js), which is trivial.

 ```js
 import { Server, Client } from 'nexus-flux/adapters/Local';
 const server = new Server();